LaborBerlin/ont-assembly-snake/README.md

 # ont-assembly-snake

 A snakemake-wrapper for creating *de novo* bacterial genome assemblies from Oxford Nanopore (ONT) sequencing data.
-Combinations of assemblers and polishing tools can be applied to multiple samples at once.
+Combinations of assemblers with polishing tools can be applied to multiple samples at once.

 Currently included programs:
 * [flye](https://github.com/fenderglass/Flye)